cesarvr/pdf-generator/README.md

 **Legacy Examples**

+Here are examples to use the legacy method pdf API below 1.9.

 This generates a pdf from a URL, it convert HTML to PDF and returns the file representation in base64.